 For many years, Bhuri and her husband, together, did what was required to raise their family, but when her husband was diagnosed with diabetes a few years back, the focus of their life changed dramatically.
-Her husband, still technically within the bounds of his most productive years, found his ability to work and provide an income for he and Bhuri quickly eroding.
+Her husband, still technically within the bounds of his most productive years, found his ability to work and provide an income for Bhuri and himself quickly diminishing.
 Her children, also struggling to make ends meet for their own families, were not able to help.

 The result was a quick decline in the family’s financial health.
 With increased medical bills, and a growing need to provide her husband with full-time care, Bhuri was forced to choose between caring for her husband and finding work outside her home.
 Not able to leave her husband daily in his increasingly compromised state eventually led to a drop in their standard of living, putting them officially below the Indian poverty line and in need of government assistance.

 Four years prior, before her husband’s health began to take its toll on the family’s resources, Bhuri and her husband had a modest income with which they could allocate some funds to health care.
-At this time, in her mid-to-late 50’s, that Bhuri first noticed changes in her vision.
+It was at this time, in her mid-to-late 50’s, that Bhuri first noticed changes in her vision.
 She was diagnosed with cataracts in 2009 and had her left eye operated on before her husband’s health began to fail significantly.
-In the years following, the right eye continued to give her problems, but as is typical for many women living in rural India ? her own health became a lower priority than the needs of her ailing husband.
+In the years following, the right eye continued to give her problems, an issue all to common for many women living in rural India.
+Her own health became a lower priority than the needs of her ailing husband.